berlin-open-wireless-lab/WiFiScoutServ/README.md

 A `Dockerfile` is provided.
 An automated build is available at https://hub.docker.com/r/pkuhner/wifiscoutserv/

+As the process inside Docker does not run as root and still need to have read/write permissions on host folders, you need to pass the ID of your user when running docker run, see below for an example.

-You need to provide volumes for the database and static files, for instance:
+Also, you need to mount the staticfiles, pictures and JSON database folders.

+Run the container using the following command:

 ```
-docker run -v <ABSOLUTE_PATH_TO_WIFISCOUTSERV>/db:/app/db:Z -v <ABSOLUTE_PATH_TO_WIFISCOUTSERV>/static:/app/static:Z -it -p 8000:8000 --name=wifiscoutserv -d pkuhner/wifiscoutserv
+docker run -e LOCAL_USER_ID=`id -u $USER` -v <ABSOLUTE_PATH_TO_WIFISCOUTSERV>/db:/app/db:Z -v <ABSOLUTE_PATH_TO_WIFISCOUTSERV>/static:/app/static:Z -v <PATH_TO_WiFiDePict>:/WiFiDePict:z -v <PATH_TO_WiFiSCORE>:/WiFiSCORE:z  -it -p 8000:8000 --name=wifiscoutserv -d pkuhner/wifiscoutserv
 ```

+This also assumes that your WiFiSCORE and WiFiDePict folders are readable/writable by www-data.

 Then, configure your reverse proxy to point to the container.
 For instance with Nginx: